partiallyordered/postman-migration/Proposal.md

         code reuse within Postman collections.
     - Test maintenance will become a rapidly increasing burden as the test suite grows due to the difficulty of code reuse within Postman collections.
+    - Test execution duration will grow unreasonably, especially as Postman provides no facility for concurrent test execution.
 - Quality assurance is fundamentally impossible due to difficulty reviewing Postman collection diffs.
 This is the largest usage of Postman in Mojaloop.
 - The test suite will grow increasingly flaky as it increases in size.
 This is fundamentally